ChrisPolykarpou/terraform-ansible/README.md

 [Tfstate](https://developer.hashicorp.com/terraform/language/state) file for each environment is stored in self-hosted minio-s3 storage.
 > It is recommended to use a [lock](https://developer.hashicorp.com/terraform/language/state/locking) for your state!

-For HA cluster you need at least 3 __stacked control-plane__ **or** decoupled __external etcd + control-plane nodes__.
-Thus a load-balancer is needed to expose the Kube-apiserver.
-At the moment this is not supported in an automated way!

 ```
 # Required Github-Secrets
 HCLOUD_TOKEN